amarjeetk123/9th-project/README.md

  ## What I learned from this project
  - Most important thing which i learned from this projecy is about position and flex box .
  - also I explore about input .
+ - For making responsive website mainly I used media query and flex box.